 SLA Expectations for MSP Services

-You're looking at an MSP's availability guarantee—99.9% uptime, they say—and you're trying to figure out what that actually means for your business.
-Does 99.9% mean you get four minutes of downtime per month or something else?
+You're looking at an MSP's availability guarantee — 99.9% uptime, they say — and you're trying to figure out what that actually means for your business.
+Does 99.9% mean you get 43 minutes of downtime per month or something else?
 What about response times?
 What about when they meet the uptime goal technically but your users are still experiencing problems?
 Service level agreements are supposed to define what an MSP commits to, but most SLAs are written in ways that protect the vendor while leaving you with questions about what you're actually getting.

 Understanding realistic SLA targets, how they're measured, and what happens when they're missed is essential because SLAs form the basis of your entire service relationship.
 A good SLA is specific, realistic, and enforceable.
 A bad SLA creates false confidence because it sounds good but doesn't actually protect you.

-MSPs love to quote uptime percentages, and the numbers sound impressive until you understand what they mean operationally.
-"99.9% uptime" sounds like near-perfect service.
-In reality, it means 43 minutes of acceptable downtime per month.
-"99.99% uptime" means 4 minutes per month.
-"99.95%" means about 22 minutes per month.
+MSPs quote uptime percentages that sound impressive until you understand what they mean operationally.
+99.9% uptime means 43 minutes of acceptable downtime per month.
+99.99% uptime means 4 minutes per month.
+99.95% means about 22 minutes per month.
 These numbers compound across multiple systems, and most organizations don't realize they're buying into downtime budgets they don't actually need.

 The first thing to understand is that not every system needs high availability.
 Your email system is business-critical, and email downtime is catastrophic.
 Your development environment is important but non-critical, and developers can be offline for a few hours without causing major business impact.
 Your internal wiki or knowledge base is nice to have, and downtime is an inconvenience but not a business threat.
 Different systems need different uptime targets.

 The problem is that 99.99% uptime is genuinely expensive to guarantee because it requires redundancy, failover systems, and continuous monitoring.
 If you're buying 99.99% uptime when you actually need 99%, you're paying premium pricing for protection you don't need.
+According to the Uptime Institute's 2024 Annual Outage Analysis, the average cost of a significant data center outage exceeds $100,000, but most businesses can tolerate short-duration outages on non-critical systems without material impact.
 Be realistic about what your business actually requires instead of buying the highest percentage the vendor offers.

 This is where SLAs get tricky.
 Uptime measurement sounds straightforward but it's full of opportunities for ambiguity.
 Does the MSP measure uptime on individual systems or aggregate uptime?
 If you have three email servers and one goes down, is that a total outage or a partial outage?
 Does measurement include scheduled maintenance, or is scheduled maintenance excluded from the SLA?

 Ask the MSP specifically: how do you measure uptime?
 Do you measure each system individually or aggregate?
 If you have redundancy, do I get credit for partial failures?
-Most reasonable MSPs will exclude scheduled maintenance from SLA calculations, which is fair—you know it's coming.
+Most reasonable MSPs exclude scheduled maintenance from SLA calculations, which is fair — you know it's coming.
 But confirm this.
 If scheduled maintenance is counting against your uptime SLA, that's unreasonable.

 Ask about third-party outages.
 If your internet provider has an outage and your systems are down, does that count against the MSP's SLA or is it excluded?
 Most reasonable MSPs exclude outages outside their control.
 But some try to include everything, which means you're essentially guaranteeing uptime on things the MSP doesn't control.
 That's unacceptable.